vividos/RemotePhotoTool/README.md

 RemotePhotoTool is licensed and distributed under the BSD license.
 See [License.md](License.md) for the whole text.

+Test the application along with your camera model using the test cases detailed in this file: [TestCases.md](TestCases.md)

 Read general documentation about the source code package in this file: [Sourcecode.md](Sourcecode.md)

+Read the big TODO list for the application, in this file: [TODO.txt](TODO.txt)

 Read the credits acknowledgement in this file: [Credits.md](Credits.md)